ADHD

 GAAPS

-A Glasgow-based peer-led social group that meets weekly, doing coffees, boardgames, picnics and more.
+A Glasgow-based peer-led social group that meets weekly, with coffees, boardgames, picnics and more.

 Edinburgh Peer Support Group